 Please note: This article does not constitute legal advice.
 Please refer to the complete cannabis requirements document for California or consult counsel.

-Access Control for Cannabis Businesses
+Access Control for Cannabis Dispensary

 It’s crucial to set up a robust access control system for your cannabis business to ensure compliance with established statewide regulations and guidelines.